 Step 6: Follow Up if You Don't Hear Back

 If you've sent a reschedule request and haven't heard back within 24 hours, send a friendly follow-up.
-Keep it short — something like "Just wanted to make sure my message didn't get buried.
+Keep it short, something like "Wanted to make sure my message didn't get buried.
 Would any of the times I suggested work for you?"
 This shows you're genuinely invested in making the meeting happen.

 Etiquette Tips for Rescheduling